petridish123/CS201R_CS111/README.md

 # Organization of the data:
 In total, there are 508 students and 85 features in this dataset.
+## Due Dates
+Homework 3, Lab 10 and Project 2A were all due before Midterm 1.
+Homework 6, Project 3 and Lab17 were all due before Midterm 2.
 ## Homeworks
 Data for the Homeworks are available under the corresponding Homework number, from 1 to 7.
 ## Labs